ursmal1948/bmi-calculator-react/README.md

 Feel free to visit my [website](https://ursmal1948.github.io/bmi-calculator-react/)

 ## Descirption
 BMI Calculator allows  user to calculate body mass index, which is a person's weight in kilograms divided by the square of height in meters.
 Basically it is a measure which tells you if your weight is healthy.
-Having calculated the result, there pops a comment whether it is underweight, healthy weight overweight or obesity.
+Having calculated the result, there pops a comment whether it is underweight, healthy weight, overweight or obesity.
 It is my extra project created in React with the use of skills I am gaining within the course Frontend Developer at YouCode programming school.
 Go and check it yourself!

 <img src="https://github.com/ursmal1948/bmi-calculator-react/blob/main/public/animation__bmiCalculator.gif" width=550>